 Finding Peace in a Frantic World

-It is a truism that we never can be anywhere but in the present moment.
-No one ever has revisited the past or stepped into the future.
-Always, always we are here, in this moment.
-Yet our thinking, our awareness, our attention, often, is in the past or in the future.
-What are we doing there?
-Usually we are trying to manage our experiences so that we may find greater happiness in the here and now.
+We never can be anywhere but in the present moment.
+No one has ever revisited the past or stepped into the future.
+We are here, always, in this moment.
+Yet our thinking, our attention, is often in the past or in the future, trying to manage our experiences so that we may find greater happiness in the here and now.
 We are trying to rewrite yesterday so that it makes for a better today–if only I had or hadn’t done this or that–or we are trying to plan our tomorrow so that it comes out the way we think will be best.

 We have been trained by life and by our neurochemistry to worry about the future and feel guilty about the past.
-There is for most of us an automatic movement of our awareness out of the present, and hence out of the only place where happiness may ever be found.
-By insisting on bringing our thinking back to the present, we become open to the happiness that is the baseline of the universe–the Sat Chit Ananda/Existence Consciousness Bliss the Veda tells us is the very stuff of the universe, the underlying Truth of all that is.
+For most of us there is an automatic movement of our awareness out of the present – out of the only place where happiness might be found.
+By insisting on bringing our thinking back to the present moment, we become open to the happiness that is the baseline of the universe–the Sat Chit Ananda/Existence Consciousness Bliss the Veda tells us is the very stuff of the universe, the underlying Truth of all that is.

 In this moment, right here and right now, happiness is available.
-We need only step out of our thinking in order to look for it where it resides.
+We only need to step out of our thinking in order to look for it where it lives.

 Today I will insist on being present at least twice, or at least five times, or as many times as I might think of it: as I am tying my shoes, walking from the car to the house, putting on my jacket, brushing my teeth, pouring my orange juice, doing sit-ups, asking my friend how she’s doing…